-This is particularly important for people with high arches and flat feet, as these conditions often place greater pressure on the ball of the foot, which increases the risk of sesamoiditis occurring.
+This is particularly important for people with high arches and flat feet, as these conditions often place greater pressure on the balls of the feet, which increases the risk of sesamoiditis occurring.

-Footwear that’s too tight places unnecessary pressure on the toes and ball of the foot, increasing pain and discomfort that already comes with sesamoiditis.
+Footwear that’s too tight places unnecessary pressure on the toes and balls of the feet, increasing pain and discomfort that already comes with sesamoiditis.

-Wide-fitting shoes and those with large toe box areas provide additional comfort and allow your feet to move freely.
+Wide-fitting shoes and those with a large or a wide toe box provide additional comfort and allow your feet to move freely.

 Cheaper shoes that use poorer materials won’t withstand general wear and tear well, which ultimately affects their performance.
 They’ll also be more thin and flimsy, potentially exacerbating the pain from sesamoiditis.

 Better quality shoes usually cost more, but they’ll last longer as they’ll be more durable and made with better materials, such as leather and rubber.
 You’ll get better value for money because you won’t be having to worry about buying new shoes, time and time again.